NodePing/nodeping-poplib/README.md

-# node-poplib
+# nodeping-poplib

+This is a fork of ditesh/node-poplib but without the 'optimist' dependency for testing that npm likes to complain about.

-node-poplib offers an MIT-licensed client library for the POP3 protocol.
+nodeping-poplib offers an MIT-licensed client library for the POP3 protocol.
 It is currently provides the following capabilities:

 * USER, PASS, APOP
 * LIST, TOP, RETR, DELE